 “Of course, I’m Cuban,” he responded.

 He told me his name was Francisco and introduced his friend Emilio.
 The three of us smoked together and watched the trains pass by.
-My portrait of Francisco shows his tough as nails exterior, which didn’t crack the whole time I spent with him.
 I was sad to learn that he passed away a few years later.
 His portrait always reminds me of the spirit of the Cuban people.

 Taking Time in Cuba